Dartmoor Myths & Legends: Exploring Origins and Inspirations

 We are shaped by the land we live on and within.
 Consider how these stories and characters may have governed life in rural communities in the past but may also have relevance today, when so many of us are seeking a sense of belonging, understanding and (re)connection.
 And what are the new stories and archetypes that need to be listened to and shared?

-Now Available for Pre-Order
+Now Available

 Inside every seemingly strange story of giants, pixies, witches, dragons and big black hounds with fiery eyes, there is often a small kernel of truth.